natstar93/your-first-trainline-graphql/08-Rendering-real-time-data.md

 ```

-It may seem like a lot but it is not much, let me show you:
+It may seem like a lot but it is not much, let me explain:
-- First of we have replaced our getData dummy function with `getDepartingServicesFrom`.
-It is using gql to define exactly the same query that we were running in graphiql.
+- First off we have replaced our `getData` dummy function with `getDepartingServicesFrom`.
+It is using `gql` to define the query.
+If you take a closer look, it is exactly the same query that we were running in graphiql.
-- We decorate our container component with the graphql function, provided the query and a parameter, origin.
+- We decorate our container component with the graphql function, provided the query and a parameter, `origin`.
 This is what we export now.

-#### Of course, CORS
+### Of course, CORS

 If we go to the UI we'll see that the page is not yet rendering properly.
 We get an error in the console:
 ```